kristy-fournier/PartyJukebox/readme.md

     - Server IP allows you to change the ip that the site connects to
     - Alert time changes how long error/confirmation messages are shown for (Default 2s)
     - Party Mode adds new songs to the queue when the queue has only 1 song in it
-    - Volume controls the vlc volume of the connected server
+    - Volume controls the VLC volume of the connected server